The Best and Worst Places in America

 and learning about this wonderful, amazing country first-hand.

-While most of my friends were settling down after college, getting married, buying houses, having kids, climbing the corporate
+While most of my friends after college were getting married, buying houses, having kids, climbing the corporate

 ladder and stashing away 401(k)s, I was exploring America in my Toyota pickup truck.

 50th state, Arkansas, before I was 25.
-And I've camped in every state except West Virginia (give me time, I'm working on it).
+And I've camped in every state except for West Virginia (give me time; I'm working on it).

 I've also lived in more than 20 cities in eight states so far, in most parts of the country.

-wrong with settling down or living your entire life in one town, and sometimes I wish I had that mindset.
-But I don't.
-Instead,
+There's nothing wrong with settling down or living your entire life in one town, and sometimes I wish I had that mindset.
+But

 I don't recommend this type of behavior, since it's not conducive to maintaining relationships and is probably one reason I've never